Elmer Ambrose Sperry: Aircraft improvements

-In 1913, working with his son Lawrence Burst Sperry, Sperry created a gyro that could control the elevators and ailerons of an aircraft through a series of servos.
-Sperry successfully implemented his gyrostablizer technology, formerly thought to be only applicable to large ships, because of their high weight, into aircraft.
+In 1913, working with his son Lawrence Burst Sperry, Sperry created a gyro that could control the elevators and ailerons of an aircraft through a series of servomechanisms.
+Sperry successfully implemented his gyrostabilizer technology, formerly thought to be only applicable to large ships, because of their high weight, into aircraft.
 In June 1914, Sperry and his son won the Aero Club of France's competition to build a safer aircraft, demonstrating the stabilizer with his son doing a "no-hands" flight past the judges.
 He also was awarded a Franklin Institute Medal in the same year.
 This gyrostabilization system, while never implemented on a massive scale, laid the foundation for his son's autopilot system.

 In 1916, Sperry joined Peter Hewitt to develop the Hewitt-Sperry Automatic Airplane, one of the first successful precursors of the UAV.

 In 1917, Sperry solved the issue of magnetic compasses indicating the opposite position when an aircraft is turning, inventing the Gyro Turn Indicator.
 This turn indicator was later modified into what is known now as the Turn and Slip Indicator.
 With a Directional Gyro and Gyro Horizon added later, Sperry created a core of flight instruments that became standard equipment on all aircraft.

 During both world wars, Sperry's company profited from military demand for gyroscopes.
-During World War I he worked to create a "flying bomb", and on March 6, 1918, he guided an aerial torpedo for more than half a mile using radio control.
 His technology was subsequently used in torpedoes, ships, airplanes, and spacecraft.
 Sperry moved into related devices such as bombsights, fire control, radar, and automated take off and landing.
+During World War I he worked to create a "flying bomb", and on March 6, 1918, he guided an aerial torpedo for more than half a mile using radio control.